 Corporate Social Responsibility (CSR) Reporting for Fred.
 Olsen Renewables AS

-Emergency exercises were programmed for all wind farm locations.
+Emergency exercises are programmed for all wind farm locations.
 Such exercises typically entail a rescue or emergency scenario which is played out at site with trainers/observers.
-The emergency response arrangements locally are tested while the exercise may also include control centre and off- site managers for evaluation.
+The emergency response arrangements locally are tested while the exercise may also include control centre and off-site managers for evaluation.
 Plans and arrangements are revised after the exercise is de-briefed.

 A corporate risk register is used to track the priority areas for the business and to take the right assurance and mitigation steps.

-Sickness absence in the UK is noted as an average of 0.4 days per employee per year for 2017.
-No long-term absence has been experienced.
-In Scandinavia the sickness absence rate for 2017 is 0.36 days per employee per year for 2017.
-In total there were 0.37 absence days per employee.
+Sickness absence in the UK is noted as an average of 0,06 days per employee per year for 2019.
+Two short-term absence has been experienced.
+In Scandinavia the sickness absence rate for 2019 is 0,44 days per employee per year for short term absence and 1,23 days per employee per year for long term absence.
+In total it is noted an average of 1,23 absence days per employee.

 Equality and Discrimination

 The Chairman of the Board is female.
-The other three Board members are male.
+The other 3 Board members are male.

 The Group aims to be a workplace with equal opportunities, offering challenging and motivating jobs to all personnel, regardless of nationality, culture, religion or gender.
 It is the Group’s policy to conduct business in accordance with the letter and spirit of the law and with the overriding ethical standards of good business conduct including non-discriminatory behaviour.
 On the corporate level we emphasize the respect for human rights and ethical behaviour including the zero tolerance for corruption.
 With regard to workers’ rights and social aspects all employees may be part of a union.